simon-mo/R1-Benchmark/README.md

 ```

 4. Run the benchmark
-Run the server via `just serve-vllm` or `just serve-sgl`.
+Run the server via `just serve vllm` or `just serve sgl`.
 Run the benchmark via `just run-sweeps` or `just run-sweeps sgl`.

 * Note that for SGL, you need to download the model first because it cannot run with dummy format.
   Please modify the `Justfile` to point to the correct path.

-* For TP4 (Qwen/QwQ-32B), you need to use `just serve-vllm-qwq-32b` and `just serve-sgl-qwq-32b`.
-With `just run-sweeps vllm 'Qwen/QwQ-32B'` and `just run-sweeps sgl 'Qwen/QwQ-32B'`, you can get the results.
+* For TP4 (Qwen/QwQ-32B), you need to use `just serve vllm qwq-32b` and `just serve sgl qwq-32b`.
+With `just run-sweeps vllm qwq-32b` and `just run-sweeps sgl qwq-32b`, you can get the results.

-* For TP1 (Llama-3.1-8B), you need to use `just serve-vllm-llama-8b` and `just serve-sgl-llama-8b`.
-With `just run-sweeps vllm 'deepseek-ai/DeepSeek-R1-Distill-Llama-8B'` and `just run-sweeps sgl 'deepseek-ai/DeepSeek-R1-Distill-Llama-8B'`, you can get the results.
+* For TP1 (Llama-3.1-8B), you need to use `just serve vllm llama-8b` and `just serve sgl llama-8b`.
+With `just run-sweeps vllm llama-8b` and `just run-sweeps sgl llama-8b`, you can get the results.

 5. Aggregate the results
 ```bash